 Once a sleepy town known as the hangout spot for Hollywood’s Rat Pack, Palm Springs has reinvented itself as a hip desert oasis, full of stylish hotels, trendy boutiques, and a bustling foodie and cocktail scene.
 With its plentiful sunshine and laid-back vibe, a Palm Springs bachelorette party was perfect to celebrate my friend Amy, and we a super fun girls’ weekend out in the desert!

-A Palm Springs bachelorette offers something for everyone in your group, whether it’s sipping cocktails by the pool, relaxing at the spa, checking out the local foodie scene, dancing all night, getting lost in nature, or enjoying the arts and culture.
+A Palm Springs bachelorette offers something for everyone in your group, whether it’s sipping cocktails by the pool, relaxing at the spa, checking out the local foodie scene, dancing all night, getting lost in nature (I highly recommend spending some time in Joshua Tree National Park), or enjoying the arts and culture.